JetBrains/xodus-entity-browser/README.md

 The lookup order for this parameters is:
 * System properties - application try to get (location, access key) from System.properties by specified keys.
-* Custom configuration file - application get path to custom properties file from System.properties by value "xodus .store.file.config"
-and try to get values for (location, access key) from it by specified keys.
+* Custom configuration file - application get path to custom properties file from system properties by value "xodus .store.file.config" and try to get values for (location, access key) from it by specified keys.
 * Default configuration file - application gets default properties-file bundled with application (src/main/resources/xodus-store.properties) and lookup (location, access key) parameters from it by specified keys.